msabir10/Final_Project/README.md

 We were looking for the datasets that had numerous metrics and ratios around stock fundamentals that would enable training the model and predicting the stock price - the target variable.

-The Kaggle data set contained more than 30 fields and a large number of data points sufficent to fit the neural net or machine learning model.
+The Kaggle data set contained more than 30 fields and a large number of data points sufficient to fit the neural net or machine learning model.
 We also extracted data from the yfinance library and official Yahoo Finance API.
 Both contained a rich set of data points for stock fundamentals as well as historical data.

 Extracts from these data sets have been loaded into DataFrames in Jupyter Notebook, reviewed for missing and Null values, data types, descriptive statistics for each column, and any data anomalies.